-CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev:
+CELEBRATING HOLIਹੋਲੀ ਕੀਨੀ ਸੰਤ ਸੇਵ ॥: Holee keenee Sant sev

 Similarly, there is also the mention of the festival of "Holi" in the SGGS.
-The purpose of this Reflection is not to get into the history, popularity or rituals associated with the festival of Holi, but, from a spiritual standpoint, try to reflect upon as to how the SGGS would like us to celebrate it.
+The purpose of this Reflection is not to get into detail history, popularity or rituals associated with the festival of Holi, but, from a spiritual standpoint, try to reflect upon as to how the SGGS would like us to celebrate it.

 HOLI - ਹੋਲੀ

 India being the ancient country, it has many festivals.
 Some of these festivals are very ancient and also popular.
 Holi (pronounced Holee ), is one of them.
 It is also known as the festival of colors.
 Celebrated on the full moon day of Phaagun (or Phaggan), it is particularly more popular in north India.
 People from all walks of life — irrespective of religion, caste, age, and gender — celebrate Holi.
 It is spring time in India, flowers and fields are in bloom and the people go wild running on the streets and smearing each other with paint and throwing powered colors (Gulaal, etc.), colored water and dye around in an atmosphere of great good humor and exuberance, with dancing and singing.
 Also, bonfires are lit during Holi in a prominent public places.
 Plenty of Bhang (cannabis/intoxicant) taking in various ways also goes on this day!
 For example, a special drink is prepared called Thandai which is generally laced with Bhang and contains small amounts of marijuana.
 People invite each other to their houses for Thandai, feasts and celebrations.
 There are many stories and folklore associated with the festival of Holi.
-Known originally as "Holika", it has been mentioned in very early Hindu religious works.
+Known originally as ' Holika', it has been mentioned in very early Hindu religious works.
 It is also known as Holikotsava.

 HOLAA MAHALLAA - ਹੋਲਾ ਮਹੱਲਾ

-In lieu of the traditional Holi, it is said that Guru Gobind Singh Jee (the Tenth Guru of the Sikhs) revived the spirit of Holi and weaved its essence into a festival called "Holaa Mahallaa", this annual festival of Sikhs was created by Guru Gobind Singh Jee in his own way.
+This annual festival of Sikhs was created by Guru Gobind Singh Jee in his own way.
 At the time Guru Gobind Singh Jee introduced it, he was battling the Mughal empire and the hill kings.
 On this day, he held a military parade of the Sikhs, who came out in their best and went through a sort of mock battle at the historic township of Anandpur Sahib.
 It was to remind the people of togetherness, brotherhood, valor and defense preparedness.
 Hola is the masculine form of the feminine Holi.
 Holaa Mahallaa usually falls in March (spring season in India) a day after Holi.
 Although, initially, Anandpur Sahib played host to Holaa Mahallaa, now it is also replicated at other Gurdawara worldwide.

 - The festivity was observed in the entire foothills of the Shivaliks mountain, especially around the historic townships of Anandpur Sahib and Kiratpur Sahib.
 The author remembers first visiting Kiratpur Sahib, staying their overnight in the open ground with members of his group, and then proceeding to Anandpur Sahib the next day.